 Dairy can be inflammatory for women with PCOS; It can further exacerbate insulin resistance and lead to weight gain.
 Knowing this about dairy isn’t always enough though to stop yourself from eating it.
 Dairy products like cheese are literally addictive and it’s hard to say no to something that makes your brain immediately feel good.

 Let go of the idea that cutting dairy out of your diet is going to be easy… We’re not going to pretend like it is.
-But ask yourself this: Would you rather endure the discomfort of saying NO to diary for the long term reward of reversing some PCOS symptoms?
-When you try going dairy free for 30 days, it’s usually just enough time to see whether or not dairy is affecting your weight, skin, mood and more.
-After you see the benefits, it’s easier to make the decision to eat dairy free.
+But ask yourself this: Would you rather endure the discomfort of saying NO to diary for the long-term reward of reversing some PCOS symptoms?
+When you try going dairy free for 30 days, it’s usually just enough time to see whether or not dairy is affecting your weight, skin, mood, and more.
+After you see the benefits, it’s easier to decide to eat dairy free.

 The good news is there are some surprisingly tasty dairy alternatives out there and we’ve rounded up the best ones to share!

 - I love unsweetened almond milk made from pressed and squeezed almonds.
-Watch out for your carb tolerance, but there are loads of delicious, creamy and steam-able dairy free milks to use in your daily coffee or tea beverage of choice.
-Dairy-alternatives have been widely adopted, so finding coffee shops that will make your favorite decaf latte is really easy.
+Watch out for your carb tolerance, but there are loads of delicious, creamy, and steamable dairy-free milk to use in your daily coffee or tea beverage of choice.
+Dairy alternatives have been widely adopted, so finding coffee shops that will make your favorite decaf latte is really easy.

-- Coconut milk – sweet, healthy and tropical tasting, coconut milk is a great alternative with an especially creamy, rich texture (and only 1 carb per cup!).
+- Coconut milk – sweet, healthy, and tropical tasting, coconut-based milk is a great alternative with an especially creamy, rich texture (and only 1 carb per cup!).

-- Oat milk – favored by coffee drinkers for its frothing ability, oat milk is made of ground, soaked and strained oats.
-It’s a little higher in carbohydrates, so worth watching out for if you’re drinking a lot of it.
+- Oat milk – favored by coffee drinkers for its frothing ability, oat milk is made of ground, soaked, and strained oats.
+It’s a great alternative to cow’s milk, but a little higher in carbohydrates, so worth watching out for if you’re drinking a lot of it.

-- Hemp milk – earthy, edgy and stacked with Omega 3’s, hemp milk is the new kid on the block.
-It’s worth a try if you’re open to cultivating a new acquired taste.
+- Hemp milk – earthy, edgy, and stacked with Omega 3’s, hemp milk is the new kid on the block.
+It’s worth a try if you’re open to cultivating newly acquired milk tastes.

 Desserts and midnight snacks